Approved Specialist STEM (Engineering)

 The program will provide opportunities for selected academically able students to apply engineering processes; understand underpinning scientific and mathematical principles; develop engineering technology skills; and explore the interrelationships between engineering and society.
 The learning outcomes for students will focus on developing the necessary skills to investigate; research and present information; design and make products; and undertake project development within an Engineering context.

-Canning Vale College will award places in the STEM Engineering Specialist Program initially to 22 students at Year 7 level each year from 2021.
 The program will comprise of 10 hours of formal tuition per week in each semester:

 - 4 hours of Mathematics